 Fluoride induces the secretion of parathyroid hormone.
 Parathyroid hormone sets off the production of osteoclasts.
-It’s kind of a convoluted process, but one worth summarizing for you here since it shows how our body’s bone-maintaining system is delicately balanced, and sheds some light on why patent medicines like denosumab and teriparatide, which disrupt normal functioning, can produce very unpleasant results.
+It’s kind of a convoluted process, but one worth summarizing for you here since it shows how our body’s bone-maintaining system is delicately balanced, and sheds some light on why patent medicines, which disrupt normal functioning, can produce very unpleasant results.

 What happens is that parathyroid hormone tells osteoblast cells (the cells that produce new bone) to secrete a signaling molecule called RANKL.
 RANKL plays a role in initiating the process through which osteoclasts (the cells that break down bone) are made.
 For this reason, when our parathyroid hormone levels are chronically elevated, so is our production of osteoclasts – and we lose bone.

 Increased fluoride intake has been repeatedly shown to increase levels of parathyroid hormone circulating in the bloodstream and to cause hyperparathyroidism.(2) The patent medicine, teriparatide (trade name, Forteo), works by causing parathyroid hormone production to spike.
 And the patent medicine, (trade names, Prolia, Xgeva, works by blocking RANKL, which at first may sound like a good idea, but RANKL activity is required to produce the osteoclasts we need to clear out old brittle bone, and RANKL is also necessary for the activation of our B cells and T cells, key players in our immune system.